 My stepson (my bonus son) is 33, so he can remember a time before cell phones and personal computers.
 But he’s also my biggest gamer.
 He spent a lot of time with his grandparents.
 Unfortunately, they indulged him in a lot of gaming options and abundant free time to use them.
 My two grandsons (14 and 12) are equally addicted.
 It makes me sad because they are usually playing games on the computer within seconds of rolling out of bed.

 My middle son is 26, so he grew up in the heart of the PC and cell phone era.
 So he’s pretty techy, but not overly so.
 We had moved away from the grandparents by the time he was old enough for games, so we were a lot more controlled about gaming time while growing up.
 But once he moved into his own apartment and later got married.
 The limits were gone so his game time increased exponentially.

-I also think other types of screens are addictive – hence the cell phone on the freeway phenomenon.
+I also think other types of electronics are addictive – hence the cell phone on the freeway phenomenon.
 But on the other hand, I can’t rule out the possibility that I’m just as addicted to them as anyone else.
 When you are running a social media empire (ha!) like I am.
 You do end up spending a massive amount of time on your computer and your phone – it’s just the nature of the beast.